cconsta1/ABMA/index.md

 <a name="Chapter 3"></a>
 ### Chapter 3: Reaping the Rewards: Addressing Archaeological Questions
-<i> • Tutorial in advanced NetLogo: complex structures • Definitions of parametrization, artificial data, validation, equifinality • Simulating archaeological record & validation against data • How to write efficient code? </i>
+<i> • Tutorial in advanced NetLogo: complex structures • Definitions of parameterization, artificial data, validation, equifinality • Simulating archaeological record & validation against data • How to write efficient code? </i>

 <a style="color: #E66100" href="https://www.npr.org/"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch3"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>